-Port Stephens Council is committed to protesting your privacy.
-We take reasonable steps to comply with relevant legislation and Council policy.
+Council policy.
 Purpose: The purpose of this form is to enable Council to record the matter raised and taken appropriate action.
 Intended recipients: Council employees, contractors and other third parties where appropriate.
 Supply: Voluntary.
 Consequence of Non Provision: Council may not take action on the matter raised.
 Storage and security: This document will be placed on the relevant file and/or saved in Council's records management system in accordance with Council policy and relevant legislation.
-Access: Please contact Council on 02 4988 0255 to enquire how you can access information.
+Access: Please contact Council on 02 4988 0255 to enguire how you can access information.